-At the start of each fall semester, the University holds fire and personal safety education programs for all new students living in on-campus student housing.
-Staff at the Fire and Personal Safety Fairs emphasize several key points to student participants:
+At the start of the fall 2021 semester, and years prior, the University held fire and personal safety education programs for all new students living in on-campus student housing.
+Staff at the Fire and Personal Safety Fairs emphasized several key points to student participants:

-- Reinforce key fire safety policies including but not limited to the requirement that everybody must vacate the building when the alarm sounds, prohibition of tampering with fire safety equipment, and the prohibition of candles in the residence halls - Encourage students to know the number of doors between their room and their primary and secondary routes of escape from their building - Sensitize students to fire safety while avoiding incidents that desensitize students such as setting off the alarm by overcooking popcorn and easy-mac.& - Demonstrate the proper use of a fire extinguisher.
+- Reinforced key fire safety policies including but not limited to the requirement that everybody must vacate the building when the alarm sounds, prohibition of tampering with fire safety equipment, and the prohibition of candles in the residence halls - Encouraged students to know the number of doors between their room and their primary and secondary routes of escape from their building - Sensitized students to fire safety while avoiding incidents that desensitize students such as setting off the alarm by overcooking popcorn and easy-mac - Demonstrated the proper use of a fire extinguisher.

-During the Fire and Personal Safety Fairs [2], students are led through a simulated smoke-filled corridor which is immediately debriefed in small-group discussions.
-Students also meet members of the Miami University Police Department, Oxford Fire Department, Life Squad and student members of HAWKS peer educators.
+During the Fire and Personal Safety Fairs [1], students were led through a simulated smoke-filled corridor and were then immediately debriefed in small-group discussions.
+Students also met members of the Miami University Police Department, Oxford Fire Department, Life Squad and student members of HAWKS peer educators.

-Approximately 2,200 first-year students went through the Fire and Personal Safety Fair held this fall.
-In addition to participating in and debriefing the Great Escape, students interact with Miami University Police Department officers, Oxford Fire Department firefighters, and life squad personnel, staff from the Office of Environmental Safety and Risk Management and HAWKS Peer Health Educators during the event.
+Approximately 2,200 first-year students went through the Fire and Personal Safety Fair held in fall 2021.
+In addition to participating in and debriefing the Great Escape, students interacted with Miami University Police Department officers, Oxford Fire Department firefighters, and life squad personnel, staff from the Office of Environmental Safety and Risk Management and HAWKS Peer Health Educators during the event.